Hailey0528/CarND-LaneLines-P1/writeup.md

 ### Reflection

 ### 1. pipeline to detect the lane line
-The first part of the project is to get the interesting line segments with canny edge detection and hough line transformation, which is realized in 5 steps
+The first part of the project is to get the interesting line segments with canny edge detection and hough line transformation, which is realized in 5 steps.

 1. read the image and convert the corful image from RGB image to gray image with cvtColor in openCV.